 Enhancing Coping Mechanisms

 People with depression often struggle with coping skills.
-Distress tolerance provides healthier alternatives to harmful behaviors.
+Distress tolerance provides healthier alternatives to harmful behaviours.
 Techniques like distraction and self-soothing can be very effective.
 They help you manage depressive episodes without exacerbating them.

 Encouraging Acceptance